time-link/timelink-docs/docs/B_Linked_Data/B.1 Linked data providers.md

 ### 2. Anotate sources with linked data shortcuts

-In source transcriptions specific linked data is registered by including in comments sequences such as `wikidata:Q919362`.
+In source transcriptions specific linked data is registered by including in comments sequences such as `@wikidata:Q919362`.

+#### 2.1 Links in attribute values

+Linked data annotations in attribute values will generate an additional attribute with the url of the linked data.
+This is useful for normalization of attribute values, like place names.

+##### Example: annotating place names with wikidata items

 	n$António de Abreu/id=deh-antonio-de-abreu
 		ls$jesuita-entrada/Goa, Índia# @wikidata:Q1171/15791200